matthieugrieger/mumbledj/README.md

 ## COMMANDS
 These are all of the chat commands currently supported by MumbleDJ.
 All command names and command prefixes may be changed in `mumbledj.gcfg`.
 All fields surrounded by `<>` indicate fields that *must* be supplied to the bot for the command to execute.
 All fields surrounded by `<>?` are optional fields.

-####`!add <youtube_url>`
+####`!add <youtube_video_url OR youtube_playlist_url>`
 Adds a YouTube video's audio to the song queue.
 If no songs are currently in the queue, the audio will begin playing immediately.
+YouTube playlists may also be added using this command.
+Please note, however, that if a YouTube playlist contains over 25 videos only the first 25 videos will be placed in the song queue.

 ####`!skip`
 Submits a vote to skip the current song.
 Once the skip ratio target (specified in `mumbledj.gcfg`) is met, the song will be skipped and the next will start playing.
 Each user may only submit one skip per song.